 The Index of Cyber Security is a measure of risk.
 A higher index value indicates a perception of increasing risk, while a lower index value indicates the opposite.

-The Index of Cyber Security rose by 1.3% over the previous month.
+The Index of Cyber Security rose by 1.8% over the previous month.
 The increase is largely due to a worsening of the public perception of the state of cyber security, an increase in phishing and social engineering attempts, and targeting of counterparties.

-The top sub-indices for the Index did not change.
+The top sub-indices for the Index did not change from last month.

 - Public perception of the state of cyber insecurity was the worst perceived sub-index in the minds of security practitioners.